 Numerous individuals utilize compound which is extraordinary.
 A couple of brands are 3M and Mothers.
 Mothers brand is well known among vehicle fans who hope to clean chrome and aluminium.

 Like I said, this method works well.
 But what I like better is “Triple O Brillo” steel wool.

-The stuff is great! it takes out all water marks, dirt, grime, tar, surface rust and won’t scratch your chrome plating.
+The stuff is great!
+It takes out all watermarks, dirt, grime, tar, surface rust and won’t scratch your chrome plating.
 It’s safe on plastic or metal chrome plated finishes.

 Brillo is easy to use.
 Remember to use a 000 or 0000 fine.
 Always rinse your finished chrome and surrounding areas that you worked on with soap and water.

 This step is needed because as you clean and take off grime & water spots off of your chrome the steel wool pad will start to break down.
-The fine particles will sit on your part and if you get it lightly wet and leave it… you may have a little surface rust appear.
+The fine particles will sit on your part and if you get it slightly wet and leave it… you may have a little surface rust appear.

 I’ve been using this method for years and it works like crazy, it’s really cheap and you don’t need all of those high priced cleaners or compounds either.